Diseases

 Definition

-Orbital cellulitis is an ophthalmological emergency, as it can lead to blindness and brain damage.
+Cellulitis of the eye is an ophthalmological emergency, as it can lead to blindness and brain damage.
+They are more common in children.

 Causes

-Cellulitis is caused by a bacterial infection that has spread to the tissues of the eye socket.
+Cellulitis is caused by a bacterial infection that has spread to the tissues of the orbit.

-- Preseptal cellulitis is generally secondary to a wound close to the eye, insect bite, animal bite, chalazion or sinusitis.
+- Preseptal cellulitis is generally secondary to a wound close to the eye, an insect bite, an animal bite, a chalazion or sinusitis.

 - Orbital cellulitis is generally secondary to the extension of an adjacent sinus infection.